 Pressure units are based on standards and the conversion between units should also be based on standards.
-Most common standards for pressure units are:
+The most common standards for pressure units are:

 Pressure unit converter tool

 I tried to make a conversion table between different pressure units, but that table started quickly to become a huge matrix that would not be easy for you to use at all.
-So instead of making a conversion table, we developed an online pressure unit converter into our web site.
-With this converter you can easily convert a pressure reading from one unit into other units.
+So instead of making a conversion table, we developed an online pressure unit converter for our website.
+With this converter, you can easily convert a pressure reading from one unit into other units.
 Please click on the link to check out the pressure unit converter.

 Below is an example screenshot from the pressure unit converter, when converting 1 MPa into other units: